lukeross/deb/README.md

 - `main` contains packages that aren't packaged in Debian
 - `contrib` contains packages in Debian that are either patched (parole) or because I don't want to pull in the extra dependencies (libdvdcss)
-- `non-free` contains non-free, binary-only packages that aren't in Debian

 ## Key